lightly-ai/lightly/docs/source/docker/advanced/datasource_metadata.rst

 Following, we outline the format in which metadata can be added to a Lightly datasource.
-Everything regarding metadata will take place in a subdirectory of your configured **output datasource** called `.lightly/metadata`.
-The general structure your input and output bucket will look like this:
+Everything regarding metadata will take place in a subdirectory of your configured **lightly datasource** called :code:`.lightly/metadata`.
+The general structure your input and lightly bucket will look like this:

 .. code-block:: bash